amd/ZenDNN/docs/logging.md

 }
 ```

-By using the environment variable settings outlined in this document, you can achieve fine-grained control over the logging behavior in ZenDNNL, making it easier to troubleshoot and optimize your application.
+By using the environment variable settings outlined in this document, you can achieve fine-grained control over the logging behavior in ZenDNN*, making it easier to troubleshoot and optimize your application.

+>ZenDNN* : ZenDNN is currently undergoing a strategic re-architecture and refactoring to enhance performance, maintainability, and scalability.